 A graduate degree program may require proficiency in a foreign language.
-If a foreign language is required, students must demonstrate at least a reading knowledge in the area of study required by the supervisory committee and consistent with the requirements for the graduate degree program.
+If foreign language proficiency is required, students must demonstrate at least a reading knowledge in the area of study required by the supervisory committee and consistent with the requirements for the graduate degree program.
 Normally, the language is selected from French, German, Russian, or Spanish, although other languages may be recommended when there is adequate justification.

-Students must pass a foreign language examination specific to their particular graduate programs.
-The examinations are administered three times each year by the Department of Languages and Literature, which certifies language competency.
+Students who are required to demonstrate proficiency in a foreign language must pass a foreign language examination specific to their particular graduate programs.
+The examinations are administered three times each year by the Department of Languages and Literatures, which certifies language competency.
 Students planning to take the examination must register in the Graduate College by the deadline.
-The chair of the student's supervisory committee is responsible for providing the Department of Languages and Literature with materials from which the examination is prepared.
+The chair of the student's supervisory committee is responsible for providing the Department of Languages and Literatures with materials from which the examination is prepared.
 The chair should submit or recommend relevant books and/or journals of approximately 200 pages in length in the desired foreign language.

-Following a failure in the foreign language examination, the student must petition the Graduate College for permission to retake the examination.
-A student must pass the examination in no more than three attempts.
+A student may petition the Graduate College for a re-examination, but must pass the examination in no more than three attempts.